Streamlining Manufacturing: Cutting Inventory Waste

 Actionable Tip: Establish a clear process for identifying obsolete inventory (e.g., no movement in 6-12 months).
 Develop a disposition plan (return to supplier, sell at discount, scrap).
 Implement root cause analysis to prevent future obsolescence (e.g., improve forecasting, adjust purchasing policies).

 By systematically applying these strategies, manufacturing SMEs can drastically reduce inventory waste and excess stock, directly impacting their cash flow and increasing overall profitability.
-UpKaizen provides the practical expertise to guide manufacturers through these transformations, ensuring measurable results within months.
+UPKAIZEN provides the practical expertise to guide manufacturers through these transformations, ensuring measurable results within months.

 Ready to transform your operations?